Analysis: Should the Mariners add another starting pitcher via free agency? Who is the best fit?

 Age in 2021: 35

 Of note: Most of that production over the past three seasons is from the 2018 season when he went 20-7 with a 2.89 ERA.
-With the Rangers in cost-cutting mode and Kluber missing almost all of the 2020 with a grade 2 teres major strain, they did not pick up his $17.5 club options.
-Recent reports said he’s expected to start throwing off a mound, which could give teams an idea of his health moving forward.
+With the Rangers in cost-cutting mode, and Kluber missing almost all of the 2020 with a grade 2 teres major strain, they did not pick up his $17.5 club options.
+Recent reports said he’s expected to start throwing off a mound, which could give teams an idea of his health.
 For a six-year stretch, he was one of the most dominant pitchers in baseball.
 But injuries have limited him to eight starts in the last two seasons.
 He is definitely a one-year contract candidate.

 Anthony DeSclafani, RHP